Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime

-In this section, we prove a general upper bound for the FCFS $GI/GI/n$ queue, when properly initialized.
+In this section, we prove a general upper bound for the FCFS $\mathit{GI}/\mathit{GI}/n$ queue, when properly initialized.
 The bound is valid for all finite $n$, and works in both the transient and steady-state (when it exists) regimes.
-Although we will later customize this bound to the H-W regime to prove our main results, we note that the bound is in no way limited to that regime.
-For a non-negative r.v. $X$ with finite mean $\E[X] > 0$, let $R(X)$ denote a r.v. distributed as the residual life distribution of $X$.
-Namely, for all $z \geq 0$,
+Although we will later customize this bound to the H--W regime to prove our main results, we note that the bound is in no way limited to that regime.
+For a nonnegative r.v. $X$ with finite mean $\E[X] > 0$, let $R(X)$ denote a r.v. distributed as the residual life distribution of $X$.
+Namely, for all $z \geq0$,

 Recall that associated with a r.v. $X$, an equilibrium renewal process with renewal distribution $X$ is a counting process in which the first inter-event time is distributed as $R(X)$, and all subsequent inter-event times are drawn i.i.d. distributed as $X$; an ordinary renewal process with renewal distribution $X$ is a counting process in which all inter-event times, including the first, are drawn i.i.d. distributed as $X$.
 Let $\lbrace N_i(t), i=1,\ldots,n \rbrace$ denote a set of $n$ i.i.d. equilibrium renewal processes with renewal distribution $S$.
-Let $A(t)$ denote an independent equilibrium renewal process with renewal distribution $A$. \\ Let ${\mathcal Q}$ denote the FCFS $GI/GI/n$ queue with inter-arrival times drawn i.i.d. distributed as $A$, processing times drawn i.i.d. distributed as $S$, and the following initial conditions.
+Let $A(t)$ denote an equilibrium renewal process with renewal distribution $A$, with $A(t), \lbrace N_i(t) \rbrace$ mutually independent.

+Let ${\mathcal Q}$ denote the FCFS $\mathit{GI}/\mathit{GI}/n$ queue with inter-arrival times drawn i.i.d. distributed as $A$, processing times drawn i.i.d. distributed as $S$, and the following initial conditions.
 For $i=1,\ldots,n$, there is a single job initially being processed on server $i$, and the set of initial processing times of these $n$ initial jobs is drawn i.i.d. distributed as $R(S)$.
 There are zero jobs waiting in queue, and the first inter-arrival time is distributed as $R(A)$, independent of the initial processing times of those jobs initially in system.
-We now establish an upper bound for $Q(t)$, the number in system at time $t$ in ${\mathcal Q}$. \begin{theorem} For all $x > 0$, and $t \geq 0$,
+We now establish an upper bound for $Q(t)$, the number in system at time $t$ in ${\mathcal Q}$. \begin{theorem} For all $x > 0$, and $t \geq0$,